Addressing 7 Sleep Apnea Misconceptions

 Here are seven misconceptions about sleep apnea and information to help set the record straight.

-1. Only people between 40 and 60 years old suffer from sleep apnea.
+1. Only people over 50's suffer from sleep apnea.

 Sleep apnea can affect men, women, and children at any age.
 However, some people are at an increased risk.
 For example, people aged 30 to 60 are likelier to suffer from sleep apnea, and men are more often affected than women.